 Now it’s time to get creative when considering what to do with worn out shoes and think about what you could turn them into that’s (almost) as functional as footwear.
 Here are a few ideas to get you started:

-• Fill an old boot with stones or sand to make a doorstop.
+- Fill an old boot with stones, sand or plaster to make a doorstop or bookends.

 As with any upcycled clothing project, creativity is key.
 Look at your specific pair of shoes.
 If you like the look of the whole shoe, that can spin off into a myriad of projects.
 If not, evaluate how you could use the materials in the shoe if you deconstructed it.
 You might find the perfect materials for your next project.